Ion Petrovici: Education

 Petrovici was born in 1882, in Tecuci, the son of Dumitru and Ortansa Petrovici, and the grandchild of Junimist poet Theodor Șerbănescu's sister.
 Between 1892 and 1899 he attended secondary school at Saint Sava College in Bucharest.

 He enrolled at the Faculty of Letters and Philosophy of the University of Bucharest in autumn 1899, having Titu Maiorescu and Nicolae Iorga as teachers.
 He proposed his rhymed play O sărutare to the National Theatre of Bucharest during the same autumn.
 As Ion Luca Caragiale commended it, the play was performed on 21 March 1900.
 (He later became a board member of the National Theatre.)
 As a member of a student delegation representing the University of Bucharest, Petrovici participated in the commemoration of the 400th anniversary of Stephen the Great's death, which took place in the then Austrian town of Suceava in summer 1904.
 He graduated in philosophy in 1904, with the dissertation O problemă de filosofie (A Philosophy Problem), and became the first home-grown Romanian Doctor of Philosophy in June 1905, with the PhD thesis Paralelismul psiho-fizic (Psychological-physical Parallelism).
 Petrovici attended philosophy classes by Wilhelm Wundt and Hans Volkelt at Leipzig University and by Friedrich Paulsen, Wilhelm Dilthey, and Alois Riehl at the University of Berlin during the academic year 1905–1906.

 Academic career

 He was appointed lecturer at the Philosophy Department of the University of Iași in November 1906 and professor in 1912.
 He served as Dean of the Faculty of Letters and Philosophy in Iași between 1923 and 1926.
 He was a visiting professor at the University of Paris and the Académie des Sciences Morales et Politiques in Paris at the end of January 1932, where he lectured on La Nationalité en Philosophie and L'Idée de néant.
 He collaborated with André Lalande and Paul Gaultier.
 He was elected corresponding member of the Romanian Academy in 1927 and titular member in 1934; his acceptance speech, delivered on 28 May 1935, was on "Alexandru Philippide and the evolution of Romanian culture".

 He contributed to philosophy with his research in Logic regarding the theory of notions and with his metaphysical conception, which connects faith to reason.
-Petrovici was an internationally known philosopher during interwar period.
 He contributed to prestigious philosophy journals in France and Germany and chaired international congresses.